effil/effil/README.md

 **output**: returns current number of allocated objects.
 Minimum value is 1, `effil.G` is always present.

 ### `old_value = effil.gc.step(new_value)`
-Get/set GC step.
-Default is `200`.
+Get/set GC memory step multiplier.
+Default is `2.0`.
+GC triggers collecting when amount of allocated objects growth in `step` times.

 **input**: `new_value` is optional value of step to set.
 If it's `nil` then function will just return a current value.